 #4) Pearl Harbor Aviation Museum- The museum provides access to the aircraft and is open from 9:00 am – 5:00 pm daily.
 Tickets are $25.99 for Adults and $14.99 for Children (age 4-12) and this includes an audio tour.

 3) Dole Pineapple Plantation

 In the post How to see 4 Hawaiian Islands in 7 Days I briefly mentioned my visit to the Dole Pineapple Plantation.
-This is a fun place for children and adults.
+It’s one of the top things to do because it’s fun for the whole family.
 I’ve mentioned before that I think 1 thing you MUST do EVERY time you travel is to take a tour.
 I took the Pineapple Express Train Tour through the plantation and it was fun!
 You can also experience the WORLD’S LARGEST MAZE in the Pineapple garden maze or take a garden tour.

 Ranked on TripAdvisor as #4 out of 12 things to do in Wahiawa, Hawaii, the Dole Pineapple Plantation is a BUSY tourist attraction so you should avoid going in the afternoon or on the weekends if possible.
 Many people come for the famous Dole Whip ice cream!
 Make sure you try it and see what all the hype is about.

 The Dole Pineapple Plantation is located on the North Shore, which is approximately 40 minutes from Honolulu.
 If you don’t feel comfortable exploring Oahu on your own then you should consider taking a guided tour.

 Dole Pineapple Plantation Tour: